extinctsion/py_lib/README.md

 # py_lib
-a repo for python codes and its related stuffs.
+A repo for python codes and its related stuffs.
 Feel free to contribute.